That is the question.

 There is nothing wrong with being a rational or emotional thinker.
 In order to have a ‘wise mind’ we need both, but there has been more and more confrontations, it seems, between the two thinkers as well as the disbelief in the event due to random information on the internet.
 In many cases this random information from the internet is unverified, and this is also the case of videos shared on social media which can easily be edited.

-Since this was recorded, I and the individuals referenced to in the post have reached an accord and one showed exceptional integrity, highlighting that even if you do not agree with the other person, you can appreciate their point of view without resorting to derogatory speech.
+Since this was recorded, I and the individuals referenced to in the post have reached an accord and one showed exceptional integrity, highlighting that even if you do not agree with the other person, you can appreciate their point of view without resorting to derogatory speech or personal insults.

 Diagram sources: